JuanitaCathy/DevOrbit/README.md

 - **Task Management 📝:** Stay organized with a task list feature.
 - **Timer ⏱️:** Keep track of your sessions with a built-in timer.

 *🌍 DevOrbit is designed to handle small to medium-sized groups of developers efficiently.
+However, currently the participants per room is capped to limit costs.
 In the future, we can scale by Optimizing Three.js ie, enhancing the performance of the interactive landing page :)*

 ## 🌟 Technologies Used